macintodd/math-practice-creator/README.md

-# Math Practice Creator
+# Notes Creator

-A React application for creating custom math worksheets with drag-and-drop functionality, LaTeX equation support, and Google Drive integration.
+A React-based application for creating and managing digital notes and documents.

 ## Features